 “One-on-one meetings at The Business Therapist are great, because they make me understand what is expected of me, and it gives me a feeling that I am an active part of the company, that my work impacts the final outcome we want to achieve.” – João Ferri (Intern at The Business Therapist®)

-Here is how you can run this type of meetings:
+Here is how you can run this type of meeting:

 - Set aside 45 min to 1-hour of uninterrupted time and schedule the meeting in advance with your front-line leaders.